 The band had a huge following in Britain but failed to replicate that success in in the United States and elsewhere.
 They are credited with introducing the phenomenon of “glam rock” to pop music and influencing artists such as David Bowie.

-The band has also been dogged by a number of premature deaths.
-Bolan, the most famous member of the band, died when his purple Mini Cooper 1275GT was wrapped around a tree by his girlfriend Gloria Jones after a night of boozing in 1977.
-Steve Peregrin Took died from asphyxiation from a cocktail cherry after his throat was numbed from his use of morphine and magic mushrooms in 1980, Steve Currie also died in a car crash, in 1981; Mickey Finn succumbed to illness in 2003 and Peter ‘Dino’ Dines died of a heart attack in 2004, making T-Rex as complete a band in Rock and Roll Paradise, as Lynyrd Skynyrd.
+Steve Peregrin Took died from asphyxiation from a cocktail cherry after his throat was numbed from his use of morphine and magic mushrooms in 1980, Steve Currie also died in a car crash, in 1981; Mickey Finn succumbed to liver disease in 2003 and Peter ‘Dino’ Dines died of a heart attack in 2004, making T-Rex an even more complete band in Rock and Roll Paradise, than Lynyrd Skynyrd.

-Mickey Finn was 55 years 7 months 8 days old when he died from alcohol-related liver problems, in Croydon, Surrey on 11 January 2003, aged 55.
+Mickey Finn was 55 years 7 months 8 days old when he died from alcohol-related liver problems, in Croydon, Surrey on 11 January 2003.